mklyu/MatrixClassifier/readme.md

 Execution scripts:

-> VisualizerRoutine: see if the dataset is loaded
+> VisualizerRoutine: visualize data for a sanity check.

-> VisualizeMetricRoutine: visualize the matrix norm distance used
+> VisualizeMetricRoutine: visualize the matrix norm distance used.

 > CachePrecomputeRoutine: precompute the distance cache map for the dataset ,distance_cache.pkl will be exported.
 Only needed if dataset is trimmed to be larger than defaut.